Pay Your Bill

 Mail – Mail payment and bottom portion of the bill statement.
 You are responsible to allow time for payment to be received by the due date.
 Please write your account number/s on the check or money order.
 It is not advisable to put cash payments in the mail.

 Person – Payment can be made in person at either the Clinton or Marshall Offices

 Kiosk – You may pay with a credit/debit car or e-payment from your bank (checking or savings account) through the Touch-Screen Kiosk available in the lobbies of the Clinton Office or Marshall Office.
-Kiosk payments are posted automatically in near real-time to your account and have a $3.95 Convenience Fee charge.
+Kiosk payments are posted automatically in near real-time to your account.
 A Single Kiosk payment can be made for a maximum payment of $500.00.

 Drop Box – Check or Money order payment can be dropped into the drop boxes located at either the Clinton or Marshall Offices.
 Please do not put cash payments in the drop box.